Home โ€บ Destinations โ€บ Europe โ€บ Malta

 Mdina Gate.
 Photo by Leonie Jarrett

 We took an Uber to Mdina.
 Once known as the Silent City, it is probably more famous now as the filming location for King’s Landing in “Game of Thrones.”
-Another stone fortress sitting high on a hill, it is magnificent.
+The stone fortress, situated high on a hill, is magnificent.
 Narrow winding streets were deliberately built to make it hard for arrows and invaders on horseback.

 Another audiovisual experience (in 3D this time), the “Mdina Experience”, brought Mdina to life (and it was airconditioned inside.)
 Combined with “Knights of Malta,” a wax model display and accompanying commentary, it was incredibly good value at EUR11.50.

-I found my Mum’s old high school, St Theresa Grammar School, which was turned into the Archives Offices in the 1970s.
-By the magic of modern communications, I was able to send Mum a video of what I was seeing and she was able to direct me to the right building.
+I found my mum’s old high school, St Theresa’s Grammar School, which was converted into the Archives Office in the 1970s.
+By the magic of modern communications, I was able to send her a video of what I was seeing, and she was able to direct me to the right building.
 All in real-time with me in Mdina and her in Melbourne, Australia.

 The Mdina Cathedral is very ornate and the adjacent museum holds lots of silver chalices and candelabras.
-There is also a room of Albrecht Dürer woodcuts and copper plates.
+There is also a room of Albrecht Dürer’s woodcuts and copper plates.

 Sunset views, Valletta